 The research activities of the Institute of Energy Systems Technology (INES) focus on investigations and development of systems for the sustainable use of energy.
-Six professors and their staff work in interdisciplinary projects in the far-reaching field of energy systems technology.
+Eleven professors and their staff work in interdisciplinary projects in the far-reaching field of energy systems technology.
 Research and development topics include smart grids, building energy technology, battery technology, photovoltaics, energy economics, and electromobility.

-INES currently spans five research groups:
+INES currently comprises six major research groups:

-ABT – Advanced Building Technology (Prof. Dr.-Ing.
+- E2G – Advanced Building Technology (Prof. Dr.-Ing.
 Jens Pfafferott)

-EES – Electrical Energy Storage (Prof. Dr. Wolfgang G. Bessler)
+- EES – Electrical Energy Storage (Prof. Dr. Wolfgang G. Bessler)

-PVT – Photovoltaic Technology (Prof. Dr. Daniel Kray)
+- PVT – Photovoltaic Technology (Prof. Dr. Daniel Kray)

 INES offers space for application-oriented teaching.
-Students, among others of the programs Energy Systems Technology, Process Engineering and Energy Conversion and Management, perform laboratory classes and internships or work on their final thesis within the framework of ongoing research projects.
-In addition, experiments for the student project “GREENLIGHT / Light for Morocco” are located here.
+Students, such as in Energy Systems Technology, Environmental and Energy Pocess Engineering or Energy Conversion and Management, perform laboratory classes and internships or work on their final theses in the framework of ongoing research projects.
+In addition, experiments for the student project GREENLIGHT are located at INES.